This is why Diana Asamoah has vowed to slay for God

 Source: www.ghanaweb.com

-Diana Asamoah is on the quest to 'slay for Christ' and also win young souls, this she states influenced her decision to rebrand and appeal to both young and old.
+Diana Asamoah is on a quest to 'slay for Christ' and also win young souls; this, she states, influenced her decision to rebrand and appeal to both young and old.

 She, however, continues to receive backlash from a section of the public who see everything wrong with her new love for fashion that has witnessed an upgrade in her style of dressing.